San Francisco Muni Metro Performance Statistics

 3. The Muni goal is to have at least 85% of vehicles within the lesser of 30% or 10 minutes of scheduled headway (interval between trains in minutes).

-4. Using linear regression, there has been a gradual decline in the average on-time percentage and headway for the Muni Metro system during the 2004-2008 time period.
-Muni Metro performance graphs.
+4. Using linear regression, there has been a gradual decline in the average headway for the Muni Metro system during the 2004-2010 time period; average on-time performance has declined slightly from 71% to 70% Muni Metro performance graphs.

 5. Headway, the interval between trains, is more important to most passengers than the on-time performance.
 Most passengers do not carry schedules and the schedules are not posted at Muni stops.
 If a train is scheduled to arrive every ten minutes, for example, and every train is five minutes late, the interval between trains would still be every ten minutes.